|Allardice of Allardice|

 (1.3) Samuel Frederick Ritchie (later Barclay-Allardice) (1843-62), born in Aberdeen, 15 October 1843; died unmarried in New York, 14 April 1862;

-(1.4) David Stuart Ritchie (later Barclay-Allardice) (1845-1915), of Providence, Rhode Island (USA), born at Duddingston (Midlothian), 21 November 1845; married 15 October 1868, Fanny Foster, daughter of Edwin Day Elliott of West Brattleborough, Vermont (USA) and had issue four sons and three daughters; streetcar conductor and later night watchman; died at Providence, Rhode Island, 12 October 1915.
+(1.4) David Stuart Ritchie (later Barclay-Allardice) (1845-1915), of Providence, Rhode Island (USA), born at Duddingston (Midlothian), 21 November 1845; emigrated to America where he worked as a streetcar conductor and later night watchman; married 15 October 1868 at Brattleboro, Vermont (USA), Fanny Foster (d.
+1940), daughter of Edwin Day Elliott of West Brattleboro, and had issue four sons and three daughters; died at Providence, Rhode Island, 12 October 1915.